 Lainey Feingold graduated law school in 1981 and has been a disability rights lawyer since 1992.
-Between 1981 and 1992 Lainey worked for the California Public Employment Relations Board (PERB), represented labor unions, and represented employees in race and gender discrimination suits.
+Between 1981 and 1992 Lainey worked for the California Public Employment Relations Board (PERB), a private union-side labor firm, and a private civil rights firm.
 From 1992 – 1996 she was Litigation Director at the Disability Rights Education & Defense Fund (DREDF) in Berkeley, California.

 Overview of Lainey Feingold’s Law Practice

 Lainey represents disabled people seeking full participation in all society has to offer.
 Her principal work is with the blind and visually impaired community on technology and information access issues, including web and mobile accessibility.

 Along with co-counsel, she has developed Structured Negotiation, an alternative to filing a lawsuit that emphasizes collaboration and focuses on solution.
 Lainey’s book about Structured Negotiation was published by the American Bar Association in 2016.

 Using this method, Lainey and her co-counsel have negotiated more than 60 settlement agreements without filing a single lawsuit.
 She has negotiated these agreements with some of the largest organizations in the United States, including American Express, the City and County of San Francisco, Bank of America, Weight Watchers, CVS, Wal-Mart, Major League Baseball, and Wells Fargo Bank.

 In addition to handling her own cases in Structured Negotiation, Lainey assists attorneys across the United States who want to learn the alternative dispute resolution process.